 2. Banco Bilbao Vizcaya Argentaria, S.A.
 (BBVA)

 Banco Bilbao Vizcaya Argentaria, S.A. is a global financial group and is often referred to simply as BBVA.
+It is one of the biggest banks in Spain.
 It has one of the most recognizable logos in the world which is a testament to its credentials as a leading global financial institution.
 It has been ranked the second-largest of banks in Spain, far from its humble beginnings in Bilbao in 1857.
 Currently, it serves over 70 million customers in more than 30 countries worldwide.

 CaixaBank has been frequently ranked as the third-largest bank in Spain.
 It has the largest banking network of 5,397 branches to compete with the other big banks.
 It has its headquarters in Valencia and serves 15.8 million customers.